brlt51/lus_pangenome/README.md

     Dvorianinova EM, Bolsheva NL, Pushkova EN, Rozhmina TA, Zhuchenko AA, Novakovskiy RO, et al. Isolating Linum usitatissimum L. nuclear DNA enabled assembling high-quality genome.
 Int J Mol Sci.
 2022;23(21):13244.
     Zhang J, Qi Y, Wang L, Wang L, Yan X, Dang Z, et al. Genomic comparison and population diversity analysis provide insights into the domestication and improvement of flax.
 Iscience.
 2020;23(4).

+USAGE INFORMATION
+Use at your own peril. :)

+If you post to the issues page on the GitHub itself, I might not reply in a reasonable time.
+So, please feel free shoot me an email at esme.padgett@durham.ac.uk.

 SHARING INFORMATION
 If using the data/code contained within this repository, or its associated pangenome/genome assembly data deposited in [], please cite:
   (https://github.com/espadgett/lus_pangenome)